DcentWallet/dcent-cli-connector/doc/index.md

 Developer can access api through `window.DcentCLIConnector` object or `DcentCLIConnector` object.

 ### Requirement
 - Must have a `D'CENT Biometric wallet`.
-You can get "Order Now" page of D'CENT homepage. (http://dcentwallet.com)
+You can get the device from https://store.dcentwallet.com/
-- You need to install the lastest `D'CENT Bridge`. (http://bridge.dcentwallet.com/download)
 - D'CENT Biometric will be connected with your PC or Labtop using USB Cable(Micro USB 5-pin type).

 ## 5. DEVELOPMENT